William Ennis (general, born 1841): Retirement and death

 In retirement, Ennis was a resident of Newport.
 In addition to membership in the Military Order of the Loyal Legion of the United States, Ennis subscribed to the Newport Reading Room and was a member of the West Point Mess and Fort Monroe Club.
 From 1933 to 1938, Ennis was West Point's oldest living graduate.
 In 1933, he broke his hip in a fall from his car; given his age, physicians feared the injury would prove fatal, but Ennis made a full recovery.

 In 1926, the U.S. Congress enacted a law permitting West Point and United States Naval Academy graduates to be awarded Bachelor of Science (BS) degrees.
 In 1937, this provision was extended to individuals who had graduated before 1926.
 As a result, Ennis was awarded his BS at his home by Colonel Clement H. Wright, an Army officer then serving as an instructor at the Naval War College in Newport.

 Ennis died in Newport on September 30, 1938.
 Honorary pallbearers at his funeral included Rear Admiral Ralph Earle and Professor Richard P. Strong.
 Attendees included Newport Mayor Henry S. Wheeler and his wife, Carole Garnett-Wheeler.
 Ennis was buried at Island Cemetery in Newport.

 Family

 In March 1871, Ennis married Andrine Luella Peirce of Boston.
 They were the parents of four children, two of whom lived to adulthood.
 Daughter Clara was a longtime resident of Newport and was long active in civic and charitable causes.

-Son William Peirce Ennis was a career army officer who attained the rank of brigadier general.
+Son William P. Ennis was a career army officer who attained the rank of brigadier general.
 William P. Ennis, the son of William Peirce Ennis, was also a career army officer, and he attained the rank of lieutenant general.